lukkiddd/lukkiddd.github.io/_notes/Public/LangChain for LLM App Development.md

 **Parsing Documents to LLM** :
 - Processing the selected documents through the LLM to generate meaningful responses.

-**RAG Essentials** :
-- Creating high-quality embeddings.
-- Fast, cost-effective, and relevant identification of similar embeddings.
-- Efficiently splitting and chunking multiple documents for LLM input.
-- Leveraging the LLM itself for response generation.

 ### The course introduce you a LangChain framework with